-The Horror BiWeekly Bulletin serves to give you the highlights on horror for the current and previous week.
-Notes about new releases in books, movies, and games when possible.
-We also have a fresh guest post prompt every week.
+The Biweekly Horror Bulletin serves to give you the highlights on horror for the current and previous week.
+The new releases in books, movies, and games when possible.
+What people are talking about, notable reviews, etc. We welcome your participation.

 A Horror Funny

 A family’s serenity turns to chaos when a group of doppelgängers begin to terrorize them.

 The Lady From the Black Lagoon – Mallory O’Meara – March 5, 2019

 The Lady from the Black Lagoon uncovers the life and work of Milicent Patrick—one of Disney’s first female animators and the only woman in history to create one of Hollywood’s classic movie monsters.

 As a teenager, Mallory O’Meara was thrilled to discover that one of her favorite movies, The Creature from the Black Lagoon, featured a monster designed by a woman, Milicent Patrick.
 But for someone who should have been hailed as a pioneer in the genre there was little information available.
 For, as O’Meara soon discovered, Patrick’s contribution had been claimed by a jealous male colleague, her career had been cut short and she soon after had disappeared from film history.
 No one even knew if she was still alive.

 As a young woman working in the horror film industry, O’Meara set out to right the wrong, and in the process discovered the full, fascinating story of an ambitious, artistic woman ahead of her time.
 Patrick’s contribution to special effects proved to be just the latest chapter in a remarkable, unconventional life, from her youth growing up in the shadow of Hearst Castle, to her career as one of Disney’s first female animators.
 And at last, O’Meara discovered what really had happened to Patrick after The Creature’s success, and where she went.